-Project Extended response A response to a single task, situation and/or scenario.
 A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.

-A project consists of a product component and at least one of the following components: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal: 3-6 minutes • product: continuous class time.
-Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal: 4-7 minutes.
+Presented in one of the following modes:

+written: 600-1000 words

+• spoken: 3-4 minutes

+multimodal: 4-7 minutes.

+t

 Physical Education